Kometa-Team/Kometa/docs/files/metadata.md

 | `albums`          | Attribute used to edit album metadata.
 The mapping name is the album name.                                                                                                                                                                                                               | `Artists`                    |
 | `tracks`          | Attribute used to edit track metadata.
 The mapping name is the track number on that Album, or the title of the Track.                                                                                                                                                                    | `Albums`                     |

 1. If the server does not have a Plex Pass then the Edition Field is not accessible.
-In this case PMM will check the movies filepath for `{edition-MOVIES EDITION}` to determine what the edition is.
+In this case Kometa will check the movies filepath for `{edition-MOVIES EDITION}` to determine what the edition is.

 ### General Attributes